 2. Revisit the Foundational Structure of Your Data

 This year was a shift to focusing on the Customer 360 view.
 To start shifting your mindset towards this view, it’s important to revisit the foundational structure of your data to ensure it can get you to where you want to go.
 Remember your foundational data can then impact your secondary or tertiary data.
-This data will be important in achieving things like custom experiences and personalization that seem to be upcoming trends for 2021 (stay tuned for #6).
+This data will be important in achieving things like custom experiences and personalization (which you can do by visiting one of these best web design locations) that seem to be upcoming trends for 2021 (stay tuned for #6).

 3. Optimize Your Strategy Based on Last Year’s Performance

 The end of the year means lots of reporting to dig in and analyze.
 Take a tour around your data within your department to see what performed well, what didn’t, and how you can improve going into the new year.
 Sometimes you’ll realize you don’t even need to reinvent the wheel and might just need to make minor adjustments.